vinid/bkpvinid.github.io/_posts/2020-12-09-distributional-semantics-ontological-concepts.md

 ![](https://github.com/vinid/vinid.github.io/raw/master/images/posts/ds/ds_process_types.jpg)

 ## To Know More
+You can find the main ideas that drove this blogpost in the two following works:

++ Bianchi, F., Palmonari, M., & Nozza, D. (2018, October).
+Towards encoding time in text-based entity embeddings.
+In International Semantic Web Conference (pp. 56-71).
+Springer, Cham.
++ Bianchi, F., Soto, M., Palmonari, M., & Cutrona, V. (2018).
+Type Vector Representations from Text: An Empirical Analysis.
+In DL4KGS@ ESWC (pp. 72-83).

 Word2vec is now considered an "ond" algorithm (even if it sill has a lot of applications).
 More recent language models such as ELMo and BERT tend to be used.